 The reference to The Underwater Menace was inspired – as if I needed an excuse – by the fact that this review was written while I was working on a spirited defence of the unfairly maligned 1967 story for a multi-handed ‘charity’ Doctor Who book that began to smell like a massive con to me, leading me to withdraw abruptly from the project; it ultimately didn’t come out which doesn’t exactly convince me that I was wrong.
 I later gave a hasty rewrite of what had been written so far to a fanzine editor, and a fully written version appears in Well At Least It’s Free.
 I should point out that they hadn’t found Episode Two at that point, though.

 That Voice – this gritted-teeth-audible-quote-marks comedy voice was a major irritation of mine at the time but thankfully seems to have long since dropped off the radar.
 In case you were wondering who actually invented it, the first instance of it I’ve been able to find was “ifff you were listening” in Steve Coogan’s spoof interview in Armando Iannucci’s Radio 1 show.
+Which was a fantastic show and you can find much more about that in Fun At One – The Story Of Comedy At BBC Radio 1 here.

 General Grugger was a character in the spectacularly useless 1980 story Meglos.
 The published version of the review omitted this punchline, which made me look like I was being a lot more snarky and serious than I actually was.